Gigaspaces/xap-docs/site-hugo/content/xap/12.3/security/securing-the-grid-services.markdown

 A secured GSC can **only** connect to a secured GSM.
 This means that a Processing Unit managed by a secured GSM can only be provisioned to a secured GSC.

+{{%note%}}
-**Note:** Security of a GSC does not enforce any security on the deployed Processing Unit. i.e., a secured GSC can contain a Processing unit with a non-secured space, and a non-secured GSC can contain a Processing Unit with a secured space.
+Security of a GSC does not enforce any security on the deployed Processing Unit. i.e., a secured GSC can contain a Processing unit with a non-secured space, and a non-secured GSC can contain a Processing Unit with a secured space.
+{{%/note%}}